Marcus Insights

 Financial Analysis

-A detailed Financial Analysis is essential to assess the viability of exiting a product.
+A detailed financial analysis is essential to assess the viability of exiting a product.
 This analysis should evaluate the financial performance of the product line, including revenue, costs, and profitability.

 It should also consider the impact on the bank's overall financial health, such as changes in liquidity and capital requirements.
-The analysis should include Scenario Planning to understand the potential financial outcomes under different assumptions, helping to inform a robust decision-making process.
+The analysis should include scenario planning to understand the potential financial outcomes under different assumptions, helping to inform a robust decision-making process.
 This financial insight will be critical in determining whether exiting the product aligns with the bank's strategic financial objectives.

-Flevy is the world's largest knowledge base of best practices.
+Flevy is the world's largest marketplace of business templates & consulting frameworks.

 Leverage the Experience of Experts.